 - The goal of a journalist is to appease a large audience.
 One of the tools that allows for ratings or skyrocketing readership in the media is controversy.
 Painting an accurate picture may be secondary to the goal of “getting a reaction.”

 A study is randomized when the participants are separated into control and test groups in a random manner, such as by a pre-determined formula or software.
 By randomly assigning study participants, scientists decrease the possibility for biased results.

 In double-blind studies, both the study participants and the scientists are unaware of whether the participant is in the control or test group.
-For example, in some clinical trials, neither the researchers giving the treatment nor the study participants receiving it know if they are receiving a placebo (the control group) or the drug (the test group).
+For example, in some clinical trials, neither the researchers giving the treatment nor the study participants receiving it know if they are receiving a placebo (the control group) or the drug or vaccine (the test group).
 Double-blind studies are the most reliable because they eliminate potential for bias on the part of both the researchers and the participants.